 We don’t recommend using serif fonts for body copy, as they aren’t always the clearest, but for titles, or as a supporting font, they can work nicely to liven up your slides, while delivering that touch of class some of you might be looking for.

 If you strip your slides right back to just powerful key statements, you want to draw the eye to the title, or your PowerPoint is destined to be printed, congratulations, you’ve just narrowed down your choices.

 Certain about serifs?
 Feel free to jump to the next section.

-Or is a simple sans serif the best font for you?
+Or is a simple sans serif the best font for your presentation?

 If you want to keep your options open, let’s bring in our sans serif sensations.

 Are you looking for something versatile, sleek, and modern for your presentation font?
 Look no further than our sans serifs.
 As digital has taken over from print, so too have sans serifs.
 These font families are considered better for online and screen formats.
 This is because their simplified forms translate well across different screen resolutions.